DAWN leads big project on early galaxies of the universe

-Associate Professor Charles Louis Steinhardt from the basic research center Cosmic Dawn Center (DAWN) at the Niels Bohr Institute, University of Copenhagen, will be leading a big new Hubble Frontier Fields Program called BUFFALO that will study the rare early galaxies of the universe.
+Associate Professor Charles Louis Steinhardt from the basic research center Cosmic Dawn Center (DAWN) at the Space Division at the Technical University of Denmark and the Niels Bohr Institute at the University of Copenhagen, will be leading a big new Hubble Frontier Fields Program called BUFFALO that will study the rare early galaxies of the universe.

-Over the course of the next year, Associate Professor Charles Steinhardt, from the DNRF center DAWN at the Niels Bohr Institute, will be in charge of a big international examination program called the BUFFALO project that, with help from NASA’s Hubble telescope, will study rare galaxies in the early universe.
+Over the course of the next year, Associate Professor Charles Steinhardt, from the DNRF center DAWN at the Space Division at the Technical University of Denmark and the Niels Bohr Institute at the University of Copenhagen, will be in charge of a big international examination program called the BUFFALO project that, with help from NASA’s Hubble telescope, will study rare galaxies in the early universe.

 The BUFFALO project is a continuation of the ambitious Frontier Fields Program that, with the help of NASA’s big observatories, has studied the earliest stages of the universe and has supplied researchers with important knowledge about the time only 435 million years after the Big Bang.
 With the help of the space telescope Hubble, the research team behind the BUFFALO project will examine the rare galaxies’ earliest stages of creation.
 One of the project’s primary goals is to provide information about the processes that create the massive galaxy clusters from the early universe and how quickly these galaxies were made in the first 800 million years after the Big Bang.